Tuesday, November 5, 2024

 Call by Value:

-Ø Definition: A method of passing arguments to a function where the actual value of the argument is copied to the function's parameter.
+Ø Definition: A method of passing arguments to a function where the actual value of the argument is passed to the function's parameter.

 Ø Effect: Changes made to the parameter within the function do not affect the original variable.